Discipline Stack

 Operating Expense Budgets in Commercial Property Management

-How professional property managers build CRE operating expense budgets, track variance, and reforecast through the year — the discipline behind NOI predictability.
+How professional property managers build CRE operating expense budgets, track variance, and reforecast through the year.

 Performance Attribution in CRE Portfolios

-How institutional real estate managers decompose portfolio returns into asset selection, sector allocation, timing, and leverage — and why attribution matters for manager evaluation.
+How institutional real estate managers decompose portfolio returns into asset selection, sector allocation, timing, and leverage.

 Science Based Targets (SBTi) for Real Estate Companies

-How real estate companies set SBTi-validated emissions targets aligned with 1.5°C — Scope 1/2/3 coverage, the operational boundary problem, and what SBTi validation actually certifies.
+How real estate companies set SBTi-validated emissions targets aligned with 1.5C: Scope 1/2/3 coverage and the operational boundary problem.

 Value-Add CRE Investment Strategy